4d/4D-Mobile-App/README.md

 Download this component and add it to your base `Components` folder.

-You could download a full packaged and compiled version from [latest release](https://github.com/4d/4D-Mobile-App/releases/latest)
+You could download a full packaged and compiled version from the [latest release](https://github.com/4d/4D-Mobile-App/releases/latest)

 or launch this command line on macOS in your database root folder: